John Rowan (American football)

 John A. Rowan (June 3, 1896 – April 13, 1967) was an American football player.
 A native of Ohio, he played college football for the University of Tennessee and professional football as a back for the Louisville Brecks in the National Football League (NFL).
 He appeared in three NFL games during the 1923 season.

+Rowan later worked at the Visco Company in Parkersburg, West Virginia.
+He and his wife Ardrey had four daughters.
+Rowan died in 1967 at age 70 at Parkersburgh Hospital from a heart ailment.